- How to Make Sense of Salary Transparency - December 18, 2024

 “When in doubt: be specific.
 Not simple enough?
 Basically, if you’re talking about Asian issues, say Asian, if you’re talking about Black issues, say Black—same goes for Indigenous-Americans, Latinx, Asian-American, African American, etc. Don’t be lazy and use terms like BIPOC or POC when you really should be more specific because it erases that specific races’ history and unique voice.
 When you’re referring to a specific daughter or son’s grades you don’t say “the kids got a D in Biology”.
 Be specific!”

-Janus Adams, a key figure in the desegregation of NY city schools, believes that the term BIPOC is a distraction.
+Janus Adams, a key figure in the desegregation of NY City schools, believes that the term is a distraction.
 His thoughts were recently quoted on CBS News:

 “As long as this country has been in existence, it’s been a racial moment.
 The idea that White people are White people, but everybody else is a group?
 I have no problem with that for an alliance or organization because there are similar experiences of racism.
 But the idea that identity should be conflated, I think is ludicrous.”

-Adams thinks identifying Indigenous Americans by their individual tribes is more acceptable.
+Adams thinks identifying Indigenous populations by their individual tribes is more acceptable.

-Confusion can cause controversy, and there are people who see the pros for using BIPOC, but others not so much.
+Confusion can cause controversy, and there are people who see the pros for using the acronym.
+But, for others not so much.
 A recent article from Her Campus thinks in order to embrace diversity, why not use BIPOC until we find something better:

 “Black people and indigenous communities have been through quite a lot and if just slightly adjusting our languages makes them feel seen, then what really is the price?
 Even if there will be another more evolved term to use, we don’t have it yet and we do have this one!”